geodynamics/citcoms/README.md

 None of these changes have been implemented in the new code yet

 1. Advection\_diffusion.c
-  * scaled visc and adiabatic heating by Di.
+  * Scaled visc and adiabatic heating by Di.
   * I gave him this code originally, so can include it.
 2. convection\_variables.h
   * blob\_profile